garrettrayj/den/README.md

 Works with popular formats so the library of compatible feeds is limitless.

 + OPML Import and Export
-Bring in subscriptions from other apps and services with ease.
-Backup and share subscriptions using the same widely supported format.
+Bring in subscriptions from other apps with ease.
+Backup or share feeds using the same dependable format.

 + Article Search
 Quickly get the latest on a particular topic by searching the titles of current items.

 + History View
-Remember previous reads by searching through your history of purple links.
+Remember previous reads by searching through your history of visited articles.

 + Security Check
-See which feeds use insecure URLs and check for secure, HTTPS addresses to use instead.
+See which feeds use insecure URLs and check for secure alternatives to use instead.

 ## Release Notes

 ### Den v1.6

-Version 1.6 includes a new Security Check feature and brings back refreshing all pages at once.
+Version 1.6 includes a new security check feature and enables refreshing all pages at once.

-- Security Check shows feeds using insecure URLs and provides an easy way to check for HTTPS alternatives.
+- Security Check shows feeds using insecure URLs and provides an easy way to check for HTTPS alternatives
-- The main page list now has it's own refresh button to refresh all feeds.
+- The page list now has it's own button to refresh all pages/feeds in one go
-- Other improvements to feed refresh responsiveness and progress display.
+- Improved feed refresh responsiveness and progress display
-- General interface and performance improvements.
+- Various bug fixes and performance improvements

 ### Den v1.5